 One last comment and I’ll cease my introductory monologue here.
 You have likely noticed images of my books in the sidebar, and a link to my Amazon Author’s Page on the My Books page.
 This may seem like my primary reason for this website is simply the promotion of my writings, a way to make some money through author royalties.
 That puts the cart before the horse.
 I write because I have always loved to help people, and always loved to share my knowledge that may be useful for others.
 This website presents much of my written material through links, and yes, for every book that sells, I earn a small amount of money, but keep two things in mind: 1) Without revealing my books somewhere, they may as well not exist, and 2) In my evolved manner of living, the royalties do help, even though only a tiny fraction of authors ever hit the big time and actually survive financially from writing.
 I earn about five dollars per sale.

 Oh, and about that T-shirt to the left there that says Trike Hobo on the front, I started a fun little clothing business through CafePress.
 Since I love graphic design, I created some tricycle oriented logos and images, uploaded them to CafePress, and now interested readers can grab one of their own.
 Of each product sale that is made through CafePress, I receive 10% of the price, not much certainly, but, as with the writing I do, it is essentially for my enjoyment and sharing with others.
-There are many more designs on the website, and many more items beyond just T-shirts if this interests you.
+There are many more designs on that website, along with additional items beyond just T-shirts if this interests you.

 Since I passed my mid-life point in 2012, at age 61, I’ve found myself living counter to all that I once held as true and virtuous.
 I’ve walked away from cars.
 I’ve walked away from high paying employment.
 I’ve walked away from business ownership.
 I’ve walked away from the status quo.
 I’ve walked away from so many things considered normal in America that everyone who knows me believes I’ve lost my mind.
 Perhaps I have, but I’ve never been happier or more fulfilled.